raulgilabert/pdf-cutter/README.md

 - `pdf2image`
 - `img2pdf`

-You can install them using the command `pip install pdf2image img2pdf`
+You can install them using the command `pip install -r requirements.txt`